Institute for Historical Review: Journal of Historical Review

-The IHR published the Journal of Historical Review, which its critics – including the ADL, the Danish Center for Holocaust and Genocide Studies, and other scholars, such as Robert Hanyok, a National Security Agency historian – accused of being pseudo-scientific.
+The IHR published the Journal of Historical Review, which its critics – including the Anti-Defamation League, the Danish Center for Holocaust and Genocide Studies, and other scholars, such as Robert Hanyok, a National Security Agency historian – accused of being pseudo-scientific.
 Hanyok described IHR as "a well-known forum for that faction of scholars and researchers associated with a movement known as 'Holocaust denial'".

-The journal History Teacher wrote of the Journal of Historical Review that the "magazine is shockingly racist and antisemitic: articles on 'America's Failed Racial Policy' and anti-Israel pieces accompany those about gas chambers ...
+Jonathan Petropoulos wrote on The History Teacher that the "[journal] is shockingly racist and antisemitic: articles on 'America's Failed Racial Policy' and anti-Israel pieces accompany those about gas chambers...
 They clearly have no business claiming to be a continuation of the revisionist tradition, and should be referred to as 'Holocaust Deniers'."

-The journal commenced publication in the spring of 1980 as a quarterly periodical.
-No issues were published between April 1996 and May 1997, after which publication continued until 2002.
-Publication of the journal ceased in 2002, due to "lack of staff and funding", according to the organization's website.

 Weber was the editor of JHR from 1992 to 2002, when the JHR ceased publication.
 Since 2002, the IHR's main method of spreading its message has been through its website IHR Update and by e-mail.